Drive the Financial Health of Businesses by Earning a BS in Accounting Finance

 - Teaches you financial accounting theories and principles that will be applicable throughout your career

-- Allows you to choose the course of study that interests you.
-Focus on optimizing an organization's financial assets or concentrate on taking the courses you need to put you on the path to taking the CPA exam.
+- Allows you to choose the course of study that interests you, whether that is focusing on optimizing an organization's financial assets or putting yourself on the path to taking the CPA exam

 In the online accounting finance program, you'll learn how to: